Veta-Bee/PROFIT--PLUS-SALES-REPORT-FOR-2019/README.md

 **Key Observations**

-Branch C’s Performance: Branch C outperformed all other branches with total sales of $110,568.71, indicating higher customer engagement or a larger volume of transactions compared to Branch A and B.
+**Branch C’s Performance:** Branch C outperformed all other branches with total sales of $110,568.71, indicating higher customer engagement or a larger volume of transactions compared to Branch A and B.

-Top-Selling Category: Food & Beverages generated the highest revenue at $56,144.84, highlighting its popularity as a frequently purchased category.
+**Top-Selling Category:** Food & Beverages generated the highest revenue at $56,144.84, highlighting its popularity as a frequently purchased category.

-Impact of Memberships: Members accounted for a significant share of sales, contributing $164,223.44, demonstrating that loyalty programs effectively drive higher spending.
+**Impact of Memberships:** Members accounted for a significant share of sales, contributing $164,223.44, demonstrating that loyalty programs effectively drive higher spending.

-Preferred Payment Methods: Cash remained the dominant payment method, followed by E-wallets and credit cards, suggesting that either traditional payment preferences persist or digital payment adoption is still developing.
+**Preferred Payment Methods:** Cash remained the dominant payment method, followed by E-wallets and credit cards, suggesting that either traditional payment preferences persist or digital payment adoption is still developing.

-Seasonal Sales Trends: Sales spiked notably in February and March, reaching $35,770.60 and $38,678.46, respectively, compared to more stable numbers in January.
+**Seasonal Sales Trends:** Sales spiked notably in February and March, reaching $35,770.60 and $38,678.46, respectively, compared to more stable numbers in January.
 This indicates a possible influence of seasonal demand or marketing efforts.

-Sales by City: Among the three cities, Naypyitaw led with the highest revenue ($110,568.71), closely followed by Yangon ($106,200.37) and Mandalay ($106,197.67), showing relatively even sales distribution but with a slight edge for Naypyitaw.
+**Sales by City**: Among the three cities, Naypyitaw led with the highest revenue ($110,568.71), closely followed by Yangon ($106,200.37) and Mandalay ($106,197.67), showing relatively even sales distribution but with a slight edge for Naypyitaw.

-Gender-Based Spending Patterns: Male customers spent slightly more than females, with total expenditures of $167,882.93 compared to $155,083.82, suggesting potential differences in purchasing behavior or product preferences.
+**Gender-Based Spending Patterns:** Male customers spent slightly more than females, with total expenditures of $167,882.93 compared to $155,083.82, suggesting potential differences in purchasing behavior or product preferences.

 **CONCLUSION**